CefasRepRes/agriforwards-summer-school-2022/README.md

 #### The Fish Catcher

 Obviously we could program a robot arm to catch a fish - and we have robot arms available to you so could you program them as proof-of-concept demonstrator?
+[More ...](01-fish-catcher/README.md)

 #### The Fish Sorter